The Carina Nebula more >>

 Much of the scientific evidence regarding the universe coming into existence (which means it had a beginning) derives from Big Bang cosmology which describes the universe as suddenly and rapidly expanding from an initial singularity.

-Generally, YECs believe the Bible requires a view that God created the world in six consecutive 24 hour days about 6,000 – 12,000 years ago (more).
-OECs believe the biblical creation account (originally written in ancient Hebrew) permits a creation date that is consistent with the universe coming into existence about 13-14 billion years ago and the Earth forming about 4-5 billion years ago, as proposed by secular scientists (more).
+Generally, YECs believe the Bible requires a view that God created the world in six consecutive 24 hour days about 6,000 – 12,000 years ago.
+OECs believe the biblical creation account (originally written in ancient Hebrew) permits a creation date that is consistent with the universe coming into existence about 13-14 billion years ago and the Earth forming about 4-5 billion years ago, as maintained by secular scientists.

-Regardless of one’s particular view on the correct interpretation of Genesis, it is worth noting that if Big Bang cosmology is true (and even if it is only assumed to be true for the sake of argument), it substantiates an important element of Kalam’s Cosmological Argument, namely, that the universe had a beginning and a beginning to the universe is markedly consistent with the creation account recorded in Genesis.
+Regardless of one’s particular view on the correct interpretation of Genesis, it is worth noting that if Big Bang cosmology is true (and even if it is only assumed to be true for the sake of argument), it substantiates an important element of the Kalam Cosmological Argument, namely, that the universe had a beginning; and, a beginning to the universe is markedly consistent with the creation account recorded in Genesis.

 “In the beginning, God created the heavens and the earth.“ — Genesis 1:1